 It feels like a dream to use Mari.
 It allows you to preview your design anywhere down the line, which makes mistakes and surprises in your design far less of an issue than other software.

-You can also work with a variety of models from different softwares and programs easily without any need to roundtrip a 3D application.
+You can also work with a variety of models from different software and programs easily without any need to roundtrip a 3D application.
 This makes the design and process much more efficient.

 Mari is fast and painless to use when you get the hang of it.
 It has ease-of-use features that just can’t be overlooked or underestimated.